 On this webpage (please scroll down), there is information on the Minor in Psychology and the Interdisciplinary Minors of Child and Youth Studies, Neuroscience, Asian American Studies, Ethnic Studies, African American Studies, Gender and Sexualities, and Gerontology:

 Psychology is a natural complement to majors in Business, Nursing, pre-professional programs in Law and Medicine, Exercise and Sport Science majors, as well as other majors in the social and physical sciences.
 The minor is designed to be flexible, allowing each student to follow his or her individual interests after taking General Psychology.

-Nursing students pursuing a minor in Psychology are advised to take the following courses after General Psychology (PSYC 101):
+Nursing students pursuing a minor in Psychology are advised (but are not required) to take the following courses after General Psychology (PSYC 101):

 PSYC 210 Lifespan Development